ahmedkaludi/accelerated-mobile-pages/readme.txt

 * Fixed: Backend button translation #4717
 * Fixed: Social share Buttons do not have an accessible name using Design One #4764
 * Fixed: In the Contact form module, wp form options are not getting selected #4761
+* Fixed: Fatal error: Uncaught Error: Call to undefined function ampforwp_is_home() in ../accelerated-moblie-pages.php:1084 #4782

 = 1.0.64.1 (5th October 2020) =
 * Fixed: Images are not appearing in AMP with Shortpixel plugin #4738